serverless/blog/posts/2019-01-23-framework-release-v1363.md

   - JaredShort
 ---

-The regular cadence of releases is full steam ahead as we release another version of the framework, v1.36.3, brings 4 bug fixes and 9 enhancements.
+The regular cadence of releases is full steam ahead as we release another version of the framework, v1.36.3, bringing 4 bug fixes and 9 enhancements.

 #### Bug Fixes